-There are many Sanitary Code requirements pertaining to the construction of the food preparation and service areas, as well as the type of equipment allowed for commercial use.
-Your facilities must meet all of the applicable code requirements in order to obtain a permit to operate a food service establishment from the Health Department.
+There are many Sanitary Code requirements pertaining to the physical construction of the establishment, as well as the type of equipment allowed for commercial use.
+Your facility must meet all of the applicable code requirements in order to obtain a permit to operate.
 A pre-operational inspection is required to ensure that your facility complies with the current code before your permit will be issued.

 Please note that any facilities that will be used for your food service operation must be reserved exclusively for this purpose.
 Home kitchens are not acceptable for use.
 Any food service facilities in mixed-use buildings must be completely separated from other areas by partitioning and solid self-closing doors.
 Once a permit is issued, access for inspection must be permitted to any parts of the premises associated with the food service operation during normal business hours.

 Additional Requirements for Food Service Establishments with On-Site Utilities

-Any water supply used by a food service establishment is classified as a public water system and must meet all applicable regulations.
+Any water supply used by a food service establishment is classified as a public water system and must meet all applicable water supply regulations.
 Sewage disposal systems must be adequately sized to meet the needs of the business and may require an additional SPDES permit from the NYS Department of Environmental Conservation.
 New sewage disposal systems for food service establishments will require the services of a NYS licensed engineer for design and certification.
 A fact sheet concerning these requirements can be found here.

-Plan Review & Approval for New Food Service Establishments
+Plan Review & Approval of Food Service Establishments

-New (or extensively remodeled) food service establishments may also require plan review and approval of food service establishments is required for all new construction and extensive remodeling of existing facilities.
+Plan review and approval of food service establishments is required for all new construction and extensive remodeling of existing facilities.
 This process is intended to identify any potential Sanitary Code issues early on so that they may be addressed prior to construction.
-Please contact your inspector to find out if a plan review is necessary for your operation.